tjanczuk/gissues/README.md

 - The service is free.
 - The service modifies the description of your GitHub issues by adding a small textual fragment that captures gissues metadata.
 - The service does not otherwise affect any your GitHub projects, issues, comments, wikis, etc.
-- The service is available for public repositories only.
+- The service is available for private and public repositories.
 - It is provided as-is, use at your own risk.

 **Show love**